 App development has seen a significant shift over the years.
 Thanks to the rise of cross-platform development frameworks, developers can now create apps for multiple platforms using a single codebase.
 FlutterFlow UI builder is one of the newest additions to this list of frameworks.
-Let’s explore what FlutterFlow is, its features, and why it could be the future of app development in the context of early product validation and gathering user feedback.
+Let’s explore what FlutterFlow is, its features, and why it could be the future of the app building process in the context of early product validation and gathering user feedback about initial app ideas.

 But first, let's take a trip down memory lane.
 A few years ago, some Google engineers created a cross-platform app development tool called Flutter that let developers make and run mobile apps for both iOS and Android.
 The Flutter framework was a big hit because it made the development process faster and more efficient.